Hej!

 I talk to people and gain insights.

 I know that insights are key to creating a product that users will actually use.
-With both quantitative and qualitative research methods, I'll uncover the facts and figures that will make your product shine.
-I can build genuine connections with participants in interviews, I know what to ask in UX tests, keep up with trends, set up surverys and can identify the sweet spots and gaps in collected data.
+Using both quantitative and qualitative research methods, I'll uncover the facts and figures that will make your product shine.
+I can build genuine connections with interview participants, know what to ask in UX tests, keep up with trends, set up surveys, and identify the sweet spots and gaps in the collected data.

 ux design